magape/OTP-QKD-BB84/Encryption in Python.md

 The purpose of the **Encryption in Python** project is to write code to encrypt and decrypt a message—**QKD: quantum key, ultimate secrecy.**—using a key created through Quantum Key Distribution (**QKD**).
 In this paper I analyze the work I have done, describing the steps of encryption and decryption the data.
 I also discuss what effect an eavesdropper would have on the success of transmitting encrypted data.

 ## Introduction
-In this section I provide a description of how I built the functions for encryption and decryption the message.
+In this section I provide a description of the functions for encryption and decryption the message.

 The encryption function—**encrypt(message, key)**—encrypts the **message** with the **key**, using OTP (One Time Pad) algorithm.
 The encryption function has two parameters: the message, and the key.
 The message is an ASCII string representing the information which the sender (e.g. Alice) wants to send to the receiver (e.g. Bob).
 Each ASCII character is coded with seven bits.
 A valid message must contain just ASCII characters.
 The key is a bitstring generated in advance using QKD BB84 protocol.
 The length of the key must be seven times the length of the message.
 The encryption function returns the ciphertext as an ASCII string.
 The encryption function doesn't check if the message and the key are valid.